Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Albania are primarily located in or near the capital, Tirana.
-This provides low-latency access to the country's main financial, commercial, and government centers.
+Proximity To Key Business Districts: Data centers are primarily located near Tirana, the nation’s economic and political core.
+This proximity ensures low-latency access for the financial, government, and telecommunications sectors that drive the local economy.

 Natural Disaster Risk